vscode-icons/vscode-icons/README.md

 ## List of supported icons
 The list is slowly growing.
 If you want to check what icons are currently supported take a look [here](https://github.com/robertohuertasm/vscode-icons/blob/master/src/build/supportedExtensions.js).
 If you feel that there's some icon missing please let me know through [the issues section of the Github's repo](https://github.com/robertohuertasm/vscode-icons/issues).

 If you're a designer and you're willing to collaborate by showing your icons to the world you're more than welcome!!
-Currently, we don't have icons for the light template so any help will be really appreciated and credit will be given to you ;D
+Currently, we don't have icons for the light template, so any help will be really appreciated and credit will be given to you ;D

 ## List of supported folder icons
 If you want to check which folder icons are currently supported take a look [here](https://github.com/robertohuertasm/vscode-icons/blob/master/src/build/supportedFolders.js).
 As usual, if you want to add an icon submit a PR or [raise a Github issue](https://github.com/robertohuertasm/vscode-icons/issues).